Jump to content

 As the Etsch Valley narrows, the rocky mountain ridges draw closer, where magnificent castles have stood watch for centuries over one of Italy’s key trade routes.
 Along the way, take time to explore the historic town of Rovereto and the charming Mozart town of Ala.
 The bike path then leads you onward to Rivalta.

-Sample hotel: Albergo Olivo
+Hotel example: Albergo Olivo

 The final stage takes you to the enchanting city of Romeo and Juliet—Verona awaits!
 With only a few stops along the way, you’ll follow the well-maintained cycle path alongside the Etsch River.
 Treat yourself to pizza, pasta, and gelato to celebrate the end of your journey, and enjoy a leisurely stroll through the charming old town streets.

-Sample hotel: ARK Hotel
+Hotel example: ARK Hotel

 Day